 The most interesting feature is slide thumbnails.
 If you have multiple slides within a slider, you can enable thumbnails that will be displayer below the slides, so visitors can preview them and jump forward or backward if they want to.
 Another perk of using this plugin is that you can define fonts within it.
 I don’t like plugins that have this feature, simply because it slows down your website if you enable it.
 But if you want to have different slider fonts than the ones defined by your theme, you can do that with this free WordPress slider plugin.

-All the sliders claim to have an intuitive interface, but I suggest you try them yourself and see which one offers the best functionality/intuitiveness ratio.
-Since no WordPress website runs just one plugin, the load each one of them puts on your website is something to be concerned about.
+All the free WordPress slider plugins mentioned claim to have an intuitive interface, but I suggest you try them yourself and see which one offers the best functionality-to-intuitiveness ratio for you.
+Since no WordPress website runs just one plugin, the load each one puts on your website is something to be consider as well.

-Hopefully, the information you got from this article will make it easier for you to determine which free WordPress slider plugin is the right one for you.
-Tell me how it goes.
+Hopefully, the information in this article will make it easier for you to determine which of the top free WordPress slider plugins is the right one for you.
+Be sure to let me how it goes!